 The College allows the posting of official College notices in buildings on designated bulletin boards.
 No notices may be affixed to glass doors or windows or on painted walls.
 Placing advertisements on vehicles is prohibited.

 Political announcements, campaign literature, signs, handbills, banners, and other promotional materials may only be posted in the designated open announcement areas.
+Bossier Parish Community College encourages all students to register to vote.
+The Student Government Association hosts voter registration drives annually.

 No commercial or non-commercial materials that are not official College notices shall be posted on walls, doors, in the foyers, on cars, or non-designated areas.
 Persons distributing materials must not block the doorways, passage ways, nor be in the buildings, or create a public nuisance.